tachiyomiorg/website/src/help/faq/README.md

 #### Version 5 API Rewrite

-##### Do I need to login to search?
+##### Do I need to log in to search?
-You do not need to login to MangaDex to read manga anymore.
+You do not need to log in to MangaDex to read manga anymore.

 ##### Why are all the covers placeholders?
 Covers do not work right now due to it not being in the API yet.